Woman Versus Female

 Page 1 of 2

-First we had Nancy Pelosi taking over as Speaker of the House, then Hillary Clinton running for president, and now we have Sarah Palin as the Republican vice presidential nominee.
-So the question is rising again—Is Sarah Palin the first female Republican vice presidential nominee or the first woman Republican vice presidential nominee?
+First, we had Nancy Pelosi taking over as Speaker of the House, then Sarah Palin as the Republican vice presidential nominee, and now Hillary Clinton as the presumptive Democratic presidential nominee.
+So the question of word choice is rising again—Is Hillary Clinton the first female presidential nominee from a major party or the first woman nominee?

-Before I answer the question, I want to address a related issue, which is that sometimes it's sexist to point out someone's sex because doing so implies that they aren't in their proper role.
-For example, saying someone is a male nurse or a female doctor wrongly implies that it's so unusual for men to be nurses or women to be doctors that you have to make a big deal out of it.
-But, given that Sarah Palin actually is the first woman to ever be the vice presidential nominee of the Republican Party and because it's a unique part of the story I don't think it's sexist to point out she's a woman.
-In some cases, it is the story.
+Before I answer the question, I want to address a related issue, which is that sometimes it's sexist to point out people's sex because doing so implies that they aren't in their proper role.
+For example, saying someone is a male nurse or a female doctor wrongly implies that it's so unusual for men to be nurses or so unusual for women to be doctors that you have to make a big deal out of it.
+But, given that Hillary Clinton actually is the first woman to ever be a presumptive candidate for president of the United States from one of the two main parties, it’s not sexist to talk about it because it is, in fact, a big deal.
+It’s historic.
+It’s an important part of the story.

-So then, what is the best way to talk about Sarah Palin being a woman?
+So then, what is the best way to talk about Hillary Clinton being a woman?
 The words woman and man are primarily nouns, and to say someone is a woman nominee is placing woman in an adjective position.
-I checked four different dictionaries, and two don't include woman as an adjective (1, 2), one does (3), and the fourth said that when woman is used in the adjective position it's actually an appositive noun (4), in other words, a noun acting as an adjective.
+I checked four different dictionaries, and two don't include woman as an adjective (1, 2), one does (3), and the fourth said that when woman is used in the adjective position it's actually an appositive noun and it’s in the process of becoming an adjective (4).
 So the dictionaries don't give us a clear, definitive answer.

-With a perfectly acceptable adjective like female available, I don't see any reason to push woman into the role.
+With a perfectly acceptable adjective like female available, I don't see any reason to push the word woman into the role.
 But what about female as a noun?